KIC/pandas_ml_utils/docs/apply_models_on_dataframes.rst

    fit.save_model('/tmp/burrito.model')
    df.classify(pmu.Model.load('/tmp/burrito.model')).tail()

-That is basically all you need to know.
+This is basically all you need to know.
 The same patterns are applied to regressors or agents for reinforcement learning.